Early 2011, Kilkenny

 But here's where it gets really pernicious in my opinion.

-Yesterday I rang customer support at O2 because I wanted somebody to explain to me how it is that a customer is meant to know how much he or she has used of their alloted bandwidth and, which I found even one step further in difficulty, how far beyond that point one has gone, if gone beyond it.
+Yesterday I rang customer support at O2 because I wanted somebody to explain to me how it is that a customer is meant to know how much he or she has used of their alloted bandwidth and how far beyond that point one has gone, if that has happened.

 Here's how it works: